Broken blood vessels on face

 Remember that prevention is always better than cure.
 So, take a look at what you can change in your lifestyle to prevent broken capillaries occurring in the first place, and always ensure that you are daily slapping on adequate broad spectrum SPF 30 suncream to protect from damaging UV rays.
 However, you can never completely prevent these broken veins from appearing – and some people already have many present.
 This is where we at the Dr Leah Clinic can help you.

-To tackle the issue of broken blood vessels, we offer the latest and most up-to-date AFT technology; this is a fourth generation IPL laser treatment that penetrates deep into the skin, shattering and destroying the broken capillaries.
-These broken capillaries are then removed by the body’s lymphatic system, leaving a more clear and flawless complexion.
+The laser penetrates deep into the skin, shattering and destroying the broken capillaries.
+These broken capillaries are then removed by the body's lymphatic system, leaving you with a clearer complexion.

 Hyperpigmentation can be referred to by many different names including dark spots, age spots, sun spots or just simply uneven skin tone.
 Regardless of how you refer to this complex skin condition, one thing remains the same - most people who suffer from hyperpigmentation want to reduce or remove it and some are not even sure how it got there in the first place.